diequies/100daysofdata/README.md

 ---

+### **Days 119 of #100DaysOfData Challenge**

+Weekend of almost just courses at Datacamp, I couldn't spend much time in anything else.

+2. **Course**: [Machine Learning Scientist with Python datacamp Career Track](https://app.datacamp.com/learn/career-tracks/machine-learning-scientist-with-python).
+Could complete 2 modules, Dimensionality Reduction in Python and Machine Learning for Time Series Data.
+Both were interesting, the first was more a review of what I new, mostly *T-SNE*, *PCA*, etc. The second course was completely new for me, it went through from features extraction to applying cross validation and machine learning models to time series.
+I found quite complex the Time Series, I would need to come back and study them a bit more.

+---

 ### **Days 118 of #100DaysOfData Challenge**

 Not very productive day, I had many other things to handle.
 Mainly I had the discussion with task 6 team at *Omdena* and then came back to *Datacamp*.